 Most of us are familiar with the term “supply chain.”
-Cold chain transportation is a variation of the standard supply chain, which moves products from production to the eventual user.
-It concerns the movement of chilled products at a temperature between 2° and 8°C — or 36° to 46°F — or at even lower temperatures ranging down to -65°C or -85°F. Cold chain transport is a temperature-controlled distribution chain used in highly regulated industries such as food and beverage, pharmaceuticals and chemicals.
+Cold chain transportation or cold chain shipping is a variation of the standard supply chain, which moves products from production to the eventual user.
+It concerns the movement of chilled products at a temperature between 2° and 8°C — or 36° to 46°F — or at even lower temperatures ranging down to -70°C or -85°F. Cold chain transport is a temperature-controlled distribution chain used in highly regulated industries such as food and beverage, pharmaceuticals and chemicals.

 What Are the Components of the Cold Chain?